 Charles Edward Ives

-When Charles Edward Ives was born in October 1874, in Fairfield, Connecticut, United States, his father, George Edward Ives, was 29 and his mother, Mary Elizabeth Parmelee, was 24.
+When Charles Edward Ives was born on 20 October 1874, in Danbury, Fairfield, Connecticut, United States, his father, George Edward Ives, was 29 and his mother, Mary Elizabeth Parmelee, was 24.
 He married Harmony Twichell in June 1908, in Hartford, Connecticut, United States.
 They were the parents of at least 1 daughter.
-He lived in Manhattan, New York City, New York, United States for about 5 years and New York, United States in 1954.
-He died in 1954, at the age of 80.
+He lived in West Redding, Redding, Fairfield, Connecticut, United States in 1950 and New York, United States in 1954.
+He died on 19 May 1954, in New York City, New York, United States, at the age of 79.

 Photos and Memories (8)